icpipeline-framework/icpipeline-complete-beta/README.quick-start.md

 ### Welcome to ICPipeline

-It is highly recommended for new users to do a test iteration -- one build-and-destroy, end to end.
-It's quick and painless, and it's the best way to get a real sense of what it does and how it works.

-The framework necessarily has quite a few moving pieces, which makes it all the more important to know that you're not married to anything..
-You're not stuck in a rigid, monolithic construct, because it's cake to just blow it away and start clean.

-Doing so will A) help you get the feel of things, and B) acquaint you with how easy it is to roll back an installation.
-The framework's flexibility, and the ability to simply "rewind", is very much a part of the overall value proposition.
+Warmest greetings to all IC folk.
+We hope that ICPipeline will add value to your Internet Computer journey.
+Your success is our success.

+For new users, we recommend doing a test iteration of ICPipeline.
+If you take the roughly-half-hour to do an install/uninstall of the simplest config, you'll know more than you'll get from reams of reading -- in terms of what ICPipeline is, what it does, and how it works.
+The ability to wipe the slate clean, start fresh, iterate -- is a itself a key piece of the *why* of this framework.

+A complete, running framework setup has a few moving pieces to be sure, but it's very flexible, disposable, ephemeral, you name it.
+You can run one ICPipeline indefinitely.
+Or run one per-project.
+Or run it 'til something goes sideways, flush and repeat.
+Whatever works, is the point, and the framework will do that with you.

+You can reference our how-to playlist on YouTube any time before, during or after: <a href="https://www.youtube.com/watch?v=DlOplFmLWSQ&list=PLUNN54d-q9QMRT441IdOEC0b6RXKJUqOe">ICPipeline: Getting Started on YouTube</a>

-To do the recommended test installation, follow these steps:
+To do the recommended test installation, follow these steps.
+You will need a cycles wallet with some cycles; your dedicated ICPM is a standard two-canister IC dapp.

 1).
-Clone the ICPipeline software, cd into the folder:
+Clone the complete framework and cd into the folder.
+Note the `--recursive` flag, it's a modular framework structured into Git submodules:
 ```
 git clone --recursive https://github.com/icpipeline-framework/icpipeline-complete.git && cd icpipeline-complete
 ```